-The fortunes of the wealthy are still important in Sacramento because the state's income tax system is progressive.
-Though they represent 0.3 percent of the state's population and earn 15 percent of the state's income, those 45,000 households pay about 30 percent of its income tax.
+The fortunes of the wealthy are important in California because the state's income tax system is progressive.
+Though they represent 0.4 percent of the state's population, those 60,000 households pay almost 35 percent of its income tax.

 Note: Data not shown for counties where fewer than 10 households earned over $1 million.